 UI Kits are tools that help you reach your design needs.
 That can be tricky, right?
 Well, everything is.
 But you know what?
 It gets easier.
 We’re gonna give some guidelines if you want to try one.

 What is an UI kit?

 An UI Kit is a set of components and rules that you can use when building your digital platform.
 It is not ‘one size fits all’ as some may say.
-All sets of elements are built with a structure behind which is usually explained as guidelines.
-It is not every variation of every element and it will not do the work for you!
+All sets of elements are made with a structure behind which is usually explained as guidelines.
+It is not every variation of every aspect and it will not do the work for you!
 But it offers a lot of advantages.

 When should you use them?

 When you are looking to get the job done!
 UI Kits mainly allow rapid development and encourage consistency and unified design vision.
 What does that mean exactly?
 That your end user will have a smooth UX while using the site you are building.

 UI Kits are also extremely useful when you are not working alone because they give you a common language.
 Establishing an environment where people are on the same road can be a hassle, so it’s better to plan ahead.
 Having the same vision reflects in the final product and the way users interact with it.

 And one of the things that you will figure out immediately is that it saves you time and money.
 It improves the development process at every step of the way, meaning that you will finish your wireframing, designing and dynamic code a whole lot faster.
 Really, you can read some more complex ROI math about it here: Save and Money using UI Kits.

 You need to know what you are importing into your project.
 And not just visually, but read the documentation, don’t get surprised by an element.
 Check it every time something may seem complicated, the guys who made the kit probably have the answer.